Red handprint: Origin and symbolism

-Red handprints symbolize the silence and lack of interest given to victimized Indigenous women, many of whom end up missing or murdered.
+Red handprints symbolize silenced voices — the silence and lack of interest given to victimized Indigenous women, many of whom end up missing or murdered.
 In 2020, Rhiannon Johnson of CBC News reported on the case of Michelle Buckley of Hay River, N.W.T., who wore the red handprint in a photo shoot to honor her sister Rea, who died when she was 14.
 Buckley stated the aim of the photo shoot was "to raise awareness that missing and murdered Indigenous women is an issue that Indigenous people face, but it also was a form of healing".

 Individuals wearing the red handprint

 Jordan Marie Daniel and Rosalie Fish

 Rosalie Fish, a member of the Cowlitz Tribe in Washington and a student-athlete at the Iowa Central Community College, used her national running platform to honor the lives of missing and murdered Indigenous women after being inspired by the use of the symbol by Jordan Marie Daniels.
 During the state track and field meet Fish dedicated her running medals to missing and murdered Indigenous women, and placed the medals on a poster she made honoring them.
 The poster had pictures and names of four Indigenous women who had been murdered.